minrk/jupyterhub-swarm/README.md

 This is a record of my experiments with running JupyterHub with docker swarm, set up via `docker-machine`.
 Just about all of the configuration needed is networking-related.
+We need to ensure just two things:

+1. that the containers can connect to the Hub's API
+2. that the Hub and proxy can connect to the containers at the ip returned from DockerSpawner

+Ensuring these two things in the complicated networking land of Docker is not the easiest thing in the world, though.

+I set out to do two examples:

+1. The Hub inside the swarm with everything else
+2. The Hub outside the swarm

 ## Bootstrap swarm

 Following [the docs](https://docs.docker.com/engine/userguide/networking/get-started-overlay/#create-a-swarm-cluster), I created a swarm with `docker-machine`.
 I'm using macOS with `docker-machine` from [Docker for Mac](https://docs.docker.com/docker-for-mac/).
-I started with the virtualbox driver, but since I'm on hotel wifi, I switched to `rackspace`.
+I started with the virtualbox driver, but I'm on hotel wifi, so I switched to `rackspace` because `docker pull jupyterhub/singleuser` would take ages.
-The [`build-swarm`](build-swarm) script is how I created the swarm with three nodes.
+The [`build-swarm`](build-swarm) script is how I created the swarm with two or three nodes.
+I used the same swarm setup script for both cases.

 ### Check the swarm: